Support and guidance

 Visit the national government page with further information on who will be arriving through the ARAP scheme.

-What religion are they?
 Afghan people are mostly Sunni Muslim.
 Languages spoken are Pashto and Dari.
 Dari is the official name of the variety of Persian language spoken in Afghanistan.
-It is often referred to as the Afghan Persian.
-Although still widely known as Farsi.
-Many of the evacuees in the ARAP scheme had been working as interpreters so they will have good English language skills.
+It is often referred to as the Afghan Persian, although still widely known as Farsi.
+Many of the evacuees in the ARAP scheme had been working as interpreters, so they will have good English language skills.

 Ethnic Groups in Afghanistan